CCBR/HowTos/docs/GitHub/sop_docs_projpipes.md

         - Commands explained
         - Typical Workflow
 5. Expected Output
-    - This should include all pertitant information about output files, including extensions that differentiate files.
+    - This should include all pertinent information about output files, including extensions that differentiate files.
 6. Running Test Data
     - This should walk the user through the steps of running the pipeline using test data.
 This should include the following pages:
         - Getting Started